harman8055v/dhrmsthi/PASSWORD_RESET_SINGLE_SOURCE_OF_TRUTH.md

       return
     }

-    // If no code, check if this is a direct visit const { data: { session } } = await supabase.auth.getSession()
-    if (!code && !session) {
+    // If no code, invalid access
-      console.log('[ResetPassword] No code and no session - invalid access') setError('Invalid or expired password reset link.
-Please request a new one.') return
+    setError('Invalid or expired password reset link.
+Please request a new one.')
-    }

-    // If we have a session but no code, user is just logged in normally if (session && !code) {
-      console.log('[ResetPassword] User is logged in but no reset code') setError('No password reset requested.
-If you want to change your password, please log out and request a password reset.') return
-    }
   }

   const handleSubmit = async (e: React.FormEvent) => {